 Make Sure You’re Ready for Your Caribbean Cruise with These Must-Have Items to Pack

 Heading on a cruise to the Caribbean?
 Get ready for sunshine, salty sea, and onboard fun.
-Before you go, though, make sure you have your suitcase ready with these must-have items to pack for a Caribbean cruise.
+I’ve worked in the cruise industry for ten years and some of my favorite cruise memories are from the Caribbean — I love how a Caribbean cruise offers so many opportunities for different types of experiences and adventures.
+But that also means needing to pack properly to cover all those adventures, so before you leave for your cruise make sure you have your suitcase ready with my must-have items to pack for a Caribbean cruise.

 The Caribbean is all about the water so you’re going to probably want to spend a lot of time in it, plus your cruise ship will have a pool and hot tub.
 If you don’t want to constantly be putting on a damp suit, bring multiple swimsuits.
 Ladies, bringing different swimsuit styles is wise, too: